backstage/backstage/.changeset/smart-owls-grin.md

 ---
-'@backstage/plugin-catalog': minor
+'@backstage/plugin-catalog': patch
 ---

-Use Entity Kind label in CatalogTable title and use CatalogTableToolbar in all CatalogTable implementations
+Use Entity Kind label in CatalogTable title